 Visiting the Vatican is usually at the top of everyone's list when they visit Rome, especially for first-time visitors.

+One part of that visit should include St Peters Basilica.
 Here's everything you need to know so you can make the most out of your visit to this spectacular church:

 Want to take a virtual visit of St Peters Basilica?
 You can, on the Vatican website!

 No. The Sistine Chapel is not inside St. Peter's basilica.